Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Abstract

 \section{Abstract}

 The pretraining-finetuning paradigm has facilitated numerous transformative advancements in artificial intelligence research in recent years.
-However, in the domain of reinforcement learning (RL) for robot motion control, individual skills are often learned from scratch despite the high likelihood that some generalizable knowledge is shared across all task-specific policies belonging to a single robot embodiment.
+However, in the domain of reinforcement learning (RL) for robot locomotion, individual skills are often learned from scratch despite the high likelihood that some generalizable knowledge is shared across all task-specific policies belonging to the same robot embodiment.
 This work aims to define a paradigm for pretraining neural network models that encapsulate such knowledge and can subsequently serve as a basis for warm-starting the RL process in classic actor-critic algorithms, such as Proximal Policy Optimization (PPO).
 We begin with a task-agnostic exploration-based data collection algorithm to gather diverse, dynamic transition data, which is then used to train a Proprioceptive Inverse Dynamics Model (PIDM) through supervised learning.
-The pretrained weights are loaded into both the actor and critic networks to warm-start the policy optimization of actual tasks.
-We systematically validated our proposed method on seven distinct robot motion control tasks, showing significant benefits to this initialization strategy.
-Our proposed approach on average improves sample efficiency by $40.1$\% and task performance by $7.5$\%, compared to random initialization.
-We further present key ablation studies and empirical analyses that shed light on the mechanisms behind the effectiveness of our method.
+The pretrained weights are then loaded into both the actor and critic networks to warm-start the policy optimization of actual tasks.
+We systematically validated our proposed method with 9 distinct robot locomotion RL environments comprising 3 different robot embodiments, showing significant benefits of this initialization strategy.
+Our proposed approach on average improves sample efficiency by \overallseimpro \space and task performance by \overallperfimpro \space compared to random initialization.
+We further present key ablation studies and empirical analyses that shed light on the mechanisms behind the effectiveness of this method.